EricUrng/Hail-joint-caller/README.md

 ### *VEP*
 Finally, you can run **VEP.py** to run VEP with any plugin on your mt.
 Note that the config files only work with a very specific format.
 Fields specified within your plugin line must case match what VEP expects.
 Also your vep_json_schema line must all be lowercase, excluding types.

+An installation of VEP has been placed at **/share/ClusterShare/software/contrib/eriurn**.

 ## **Scripts Available**